 vscpa.com/ethics | cpe@vscpa.com | (800) 733-8272

-• AI Ethics 2025 – VBOA Approved
+- AI Ethics 2026 – VBOA Approved

-Topic: Ethical technology | Course formats: Live seminars; Conference sessions; Online self-study; Live webcast; On-demand webcast; In-house training
+Topic: Technology ethics | Course formats: Live seminars; Conference sessions; Online self-study; Live webcast; On-demand webcast; In-house training

-The CPA profession in Virginia, like in many other states, is governed by a complex framework of laws, regulations, and ethical standards.
+The CPA profession in Virginia, like in many other states, is governed by a complex framework of laws, regulations and ethical standards.
 As a CPA, you are expected to adhere to these guidelines, maintain the highest level of professional integrity, and act in the public interest.

 W